Robert Berdella: Task force and further investigation

-Before the search of Berdella's property had concluded, the KCPD assembled a special task force of 11 detectives and one sergeant to focus exclusively on Berdella's case.
-This task force extensively researched Berdella's history, discovering that he was well-known among Kansas City's male hustlers, having earned a reputation for preying on transient young men.
+Before the search of Berdella's property had concluded, the KCPD assembled a special task force of 11 detectives and one sergeant to focus exclusively on the Berdella case.
+This task force extensively researched Berdella's history, discovering that he was well known among Kansas City's male hustlers, having earned a reputation for preying on transient young men.
 Several of these male prostitutes were also reluctant to accept him as a client both because of his penchant for drugging, injecting, and torturing his sexual partners and acquaintances, and also because he had long been considered a suspect in the disappearance of the two men whose personal possessions had been found in his house (Jerry Howell and James Ferris).

-Missing person reports had been filed in relation to both these men, and Berdella had been extensively questioned in relation to both of these disappearances.
-In both instances, he had denied having anything to do with the disappearance.
-Despite being considered a prime suspect in both cases, and being placed under surveillance, police had been unable to find any solid evidence linking him to either man's disappearance, and in both instances, after giving his initial statement to police, Berdella had indignantly refused to talk further without a lawyer present.
-He would later have his lawyer threaten to file harassment accusations against police unless their questioning and surveillance of him ceased.
+Missing person reports had been filed for both of these men, and Berdella had been extensively questioned in relation to these disappearances; he denied having anything to do with the disappearances.
+Despite being considered a prime suspect in both cases and being placed under surveillance, police had been unable to find any solid evidence linking him to either man's disappearance.
+In both instances, after giving his initial statement to police, Berdella indignantly refused to talk further without having a lawyer present.
+His lawyer would later threaten to file harassment accusations against police unless their questioning and surveillance of him ceased.